This Step: Get a Drivers License

 - Your valid MV-278 Pre-Licensing Course Certificate or MV-285 Driver Education Certificate

-- Form MV-262 Certification of Supervised Driving completed by your parent, guardian, driver education teacher or driving school instructor (if you are younger than 18)
+- Form MV-262 Certification of Supervised Driving completed by your parent, guardian, driver education teacher or driving school instructor (if you are younger than 18 years old)

 The state requires applicants to also provide the road test vehicle.
 Be sure the car you bring operates properly and has current registration and a valid inspection.
 Take the time to also check the seat belts, headlights, doors and other equipment to confirm that they operate properly.
 For a full list of road test tips, consult the state site.